4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Day 1 of your 4 days in Seoul: Palaces and History

-Today will be a day of exploration and stepping back in time, learning a little bit about Korea’s history, and feeling like a princess or prince.
+Today will be a day of exploration, stepping back in time, learning a little bit about Korea’s history, and feeling like a princess or prince.

-An option would be to start your day by renting a hanbok (Korean traditional clothing), and you can read everything about our experience here.
+An option would be to start your day by renting a hanbok (traditional Korean clothing), and you can read about our experience here.

 Bukchon Hanok Village

-If you’d like to see what a 600 years-old traditional village would look like in the middle of a high-tech, global metropolis, you must visit Bukchon Hanok.
+If you’d like to see what a 600-year-old traditional village would look like in the middle of a high-tech, global metropolis, you must visit Bukchon Hanok.

 Bukchon, literally the North Village, was the residential area of the nobility and high-ranking government officials during the Joseon period; it was the Beverly Hills of its day, the playground of the rich and famous.
 As its name suggests, it consists of numerous hanoks, traditional Korean houses.

 According to polls, it is one of the favorite areas of foreign tourists.
-However, it became wildly popular with the locals after it was featured in the South Korean reality show ‘1 Night 2 Days’ and the TV series ‘Personal Taste.’
+However, it became wildly popular with the locals after being featured in the South Korean reality show ‘1 Night 2 Days’ and the TV series ‘Personal Taste.’

 The area hosts several museums, coffee shops, and restaurants.
-And it is also a good place to rent a hanbok from.
-So you can start the day with a coffee in Bukchon Hanok Village, then dress up and walk its history-filled streets under the admiring gaze of the passerby.
+It is also a good place to rent a hanbok.
+So you can start the day with a coffee in Bukchon Hanok Village, then dress up and walk its history-filled streets under the admiring gaze of passersby.
 Once you finish visiting Changdeokgung, Gyeongbokgung, Deoksugung, and Jogyesa, you can return your outfit and enjoy a nice traditional dinner in Bukcheon.
 It’s worth it!

 Address: Jongno-gu, 계동길 37